utsavraj/CISC-372-2019/Assignment 2&3/README.md

 #### -------------------------------------------------------------

 ####  In script A3, what is the purpose of `clipnorm=4`. for the Adam optimizer?
 Why we need to do it?

-All parameter gradients will be clipped to a maximum norm of 4.
+The purpose of `clipnorm=4` is that all parameter gradients will be clipped to a maximum norm of 4.
 This helps in preventing messing up of parameters due to vanishing/exploding gradients and losing the progress made while training the network.

 #### -------------------------------------------------------------